cloud-demo-projects/demo-webapp-code/README.md

 # Introduction

-This is a very simple SpringBoot application project highlighting how can we work out a Springboot web dependency project all the way to Azure webapp.
+This is a very simple SpringBoot application project highlighting how can we work out a Springboot web dependency project all the way to Azure webapp using Azure DevOps CI/CD pipeline.

 ## Steps
 1. Downloaded the Springboot skelton from Spring initializer with web dependency, Java 8 & Maven